Oracles

 Just like in The Matrix, Oracles are powerful.
 But with great power, comes great responsibility.
 Just because you're using them in a Noir program doesn't mean they're true.
 Noir has no superpowers.
 If you want to prove that Portugal won the Euro Cup 2016, you're still relying on potentially untrusted information.

 To give a concrete example, Alice wants to login to the NounsDAO forum with her username "noir_nouner" by proving she owns a noun without revealing her ethereum address.
-Her Noir program could have a oracle call like this:
+Her Noir program could have an oracle call like this:

 #[oracle(getNoun)]